Donald Trump Says There’s No Democrat Who Can Beat Him In 2020

 — Piers Morgan (@piersmorgan) July 14, 2018

-On a list of Democratic hopefuls for the ultimate political campaign, The Washington Post drops names like former Attorney General Eric Holder, New York governor Andrew Cuomo, New Jersey Senator Cory Booker and California Senator Kamala Harris.
+On a list of Democratic hopefuls for the ultimate political campaign, the Washington Post drops names like former Attorney General Eric Holder, New York governor Andrew Cuomo, New Jersey Senator Cory Booker, and California Senator Kamala Harris.

 But the Democrats’ main “Trump card” in 2020 might be a politician who tried to become their presidential candidate in 2016: Bernie Sanders.

-He sits at the top of The Washington Post’s list of potential 2020 presidential candidates for the Democrats.
+He sits at the top of the Washington Post’s list of potential 2020 presidential candidates for the Democrats.
 According to The Morning Consult, he’s America’s most popular senator.
-Furthermore in a poll by The Morning Consult and Politico, the senator from Vermont won in a hypothetical matchup against Trump.
+Furthermore, in a poll by The Morning Consult and Politico, the senator from Vermont won in a hypothetical matchup against Trump.
 Pollsters asked people who they would vote for today if they had to choose between Sanders and Trump for president.
-Forty-two percent chose Bernie Sanders against Trump’ thirty-six percent.
+Forty-two percent chose Bernie Sanders against Trump’ 36 percent.

 Although Sanders has been slammed by right-wing commentators for his democratic socialist principles, there are indications that those views are finding favor among American voters.
-First-time congressional candidate, Alexandria Occasio-Cortez recently won the Democratic primary in her NY district on a democratic socialist platform which included advocacy for universal Medicare coverage, housing for all, higher education for all and the abolishment of ICE.
+First-time congressional candidate Alexandria Occasio-Cortez recently won the Democratic primary in her New York district on a democratic socialist platform, which included advocacy for universal Medicare coverage, housing for all, higher education for all, and the abolishment of ICE.

 But Bernie Sanders has not declared his intention to run again, so the floor is open to other Democrats who want the job.
 We’ll have to wait and see whether any of them can beat Trump.